LRolfL/tes3mp-0.8/README.md

 Hi, if there are any mistakes you can advise me or modify it yourself.
 Do whatever you want with my scripts as long as you mention that the original work is mine.

--- finallyVampireWerewolf: Makes everyone able to become a vampire or werewolf without console commands.
+-- finallyVampireWerewolf: Makes possible for everyone to become a vampire or werewolf without console commands.

--- levelsControl: Provides the capacity to adjust (limit or allow) attributes, skills, and level to a given number.
+-- levelsControl: Provides the capacity to adjust (limit or allow) attributes, skills, level and more to a given number.

 -- cellMove: An easy way to know in which cell and region you are moving through the message box.